Base Models Know How to Reason, Thinking Models Learn When: Taxonomy of Reasoning Mechanisms

-To derive human-understandable categories from our Sparse Autoencoder (SAE) representations, we employed an LLM-based interpretability approach.
-Our SAE-based approach offers a key advantage over direct LLM annotation of reasoning patterns: it provides fully unsupervised discovery of categories without imposing manual or LLM-derived assumptions about what reasoning mechanisms should exist, making it more principled and unbiased.
-For each identified cluster, we collected $100$ top exemplar sentences that most strongly activated that particular feature, and $100$ random sentences from the same cluster.
-These representative examples were then analyzed using an LLM to identify the precise cognitive function these sentences serve in the reasoning process.
+\paragraph{Taxonomy interpretation.} To derive human-understandable categories from our SAE representations, we use an LLM-based interpretability approach.
+For each cluster, we collect $100$ top exemplar sentences that most strongly activate the feature and $100$ random sentences from the same cluster, then prompt an LLM to identify the precise cognitive function these sentences serve in the reasoning process.
+Crucially, the categories themselves are discovered by the SAE rather than supplied by the LLM, so this labeling step does not reintroduce top-down assumptions about which mechanisms should exist.

 This process generates our list of interpretable reasoning categories with their titles and descriptions, which forms the foundation for our subsequent evaluation metrics.
 See \cref{app:cluster-description} for the complete cluster generation prompt and more details.